ABOSALAH2020/Building-website/content/Build the website/My Way/setup your website locally.md

 title: setup your website locally
 weight: -14
 ---
-#### we will go through steps some I will explain in details  and Some I will leave you Documentaion to understand from it
+#### we will go through steps some I will explain in details  and Some I will leave you Documentation to understand from it

 ### 1- install Hugo
--to begin you should install Hugo you shoulf see this totourial at frist before you continue with me https://gohugo.io/getting-started/installing/
+-to begin you should install Hugo you should see this tutorial at first before you continue with me https://gohugo.io/getting-started/installing/

-- choose the best download way you prefere
+- choose the best download way you prefer

 - choose the latest version of Hugo